qiuyue1993/Notes/Multi-View-Representation/Paper_Summarize/Neural-scene-representation-and-rendering.md

 ### Conditional VAE
 - Generate image conditioned by input condition $y$

+### Compared to former work
+- Classical neural approaches (autoencoding and density models) are required to capture **only the distribution of observed images** and there is **no explicit mechanism to encourage learning of how different views of the same 3D scene relate to one another**.
+- Viewpoint transformation networks have far been **nonprobabilistic and limited in scale**.
+- GQN can be **augmented** with a second "generator" that given an image of a scene, **predicts the viewpoint** from which it was taken, providing a **new source of gradients** with which to train the representation network.

 ---
 ### Generative Query Network
 #### Comparison with CVAE